voidumbrella/TranslaRim/README.md

 ![Header](./header.png)

 # TranslaRIM
-This is an unofficial English patch for Trickal Re:vive.
+This is an unofficial English patch for Trickal Re:VIVE.
 It's pronounced like "translating" with the last syllable replaced with the best Ghost of the game.

+## Disclaimer
+At this moment, the patch is largely incomplete, barely proofread, and written by someone fluent in zero languages.
+Any suggestions/criticisms/reports of mistakes are welcome.

+There is currently no plan to translate the story.

 ## Installation
 Only Android devices are supported.
+I don't own any iOS devices so I have no idea if any of these below steps are possible without jailbreak.
+Please let me know if you do figure it out.

 You need some way to access the `Android/data` folder on your device.
 Thankfully, you do NOT need to root your device for this, but Android thinks all users are idiots and prevent you from touching anything system related.